james-door/cv/src/personalProjectsMarkup/website.md

     </tbody>
 </table>

-Using `CSS•rem` units if the user has a browser set default font size which isn't 16px it will maintain the ratio while keeping their custom font size.
+Using `css•rem` units if the user has set a browser font size which isn't `css•16px` the ratio will be maintained while keeping their custom font size.
-The goldren ratio is gets quite large when viewed on smaller dispalys such as mobile.
-The approach I took to solve this was change to using a perfect fourth ratio when the width of the display is below `CSS•500px`.
+The golden ratio is quite large when viewed on smaller displays such as mobile.
+The approach I took to solve this was to change to using a perfect fourth ratio when the width of the display is below `CSS•500px`.Evident in the below table using a perfect fourth ratio the headers are significantly smaller allowing them to fit on smaller displays

 <table>
     <caption>Perfect Fourth</caption>